LionC/deno_std/http/README.md

 standard and is expected to be a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).

-Here is an example handler that echoes the request body back:
+Here is an example handler that echoes the request body:

 ```typescript
 const handle: Handler = (req) => {